tonstack/roadmap/README.md

 | ☑       | Develop the lite-server         |

-### in the future we will be able to define deadlines
+### In the future we will be able to define deadlines
 - 2022 Q2 | 2022 Q3 | 2022 Q4

 ### Take part